Market update: June 2022

 What does this mean for my plans?

-Don't let the troubled market disrupt your long-term goals.
-Vive's investment strategies take the down market into account.
-Ultimately, well-diversified portfolios are the key to long-term success.
-Consistent periodic investing in periods such as these is crucial to take advantage of falling markets.
+Don't let the turbulent market disrupt your long-term goals.
+Vive's investment strategies take the downward market into account.
+Ultimately, well-diversified portfolios are the key to success in the long term.
+Consistent periodic investing in periods like these is crucial to take advantage of falling markets.

 30 min.